 All authors of articles must disclose any and all conflicts of interest they may have with publication of the manuscript or an institution or product that is mentioned in the manuscript and/or is important to the outcome of the study presented.
 Authors should also disclose conflict of interest with products that compete with those mentioned in their manuscript.

 The artciles that are co-authored by one or more editoral board members are subject to the journal’s standard procedures, with peer review handled independently of the concerned editorial baord member and their research groups.

 The Journal welcomes all manuscripts related to non-invasive cardiac imaging such as echocardiography, nuclear cardiac imaging, computed tomography and cardiac magnetic resonance imaging.
 The manuscripts involving invasive imaging which also have echocardiography or other forms of non-invasive cardiac imaging as an integral part are also invited.
 However, those manuscripts which are based solely on invasive coronary imaging are outside the scope of the journal.

 All manuscripts must be submitted on-line through the website https://review.jow.medknow.com/jiae.
 First-time users will have to register at this site.
 Registration is free but mandatory.
 Registered authors can keep track of their articles after logging into the site using their user name and password.

-The Journal does not charge for submission and processing of the manuscripts.
+The Journal does not charge for submission, processing or publication of the manuscripts.
 There are also no charges for color reproduction of the figures.

 The submitted manuscripts that are not as per the “Instructions to Authors” would be returned to the authors for technical correction, before they undergo editorial/ peer-review.
 Generally, the manuscript should be submitted in the form of two separate files: